Biden's 'month of action' aims to get 70% of adults partially vaccinated by July 4

 To date 62.8% of the adult U.S. population have received at least one dose of a COVID-19 vaccine and 133.6 million are fully vaccinated.
 The rate of new vaccinations has slowed to an average below 600,000 per day, down from more than 800,000 when incentives like lotteries were announced, and down from a peak of nearly 2 million per day in early April when demand for shots was much higher.

+"All over the world people are desperate to get a shot that every American can get at their neighborhood drugstore," Biden said.

+Thanks to the vaccinations, the rate of cases and deaths in the U.S. are at their lowest since the beginning of the pandemic last March, averaging under 16,000 new cases and under 400 deaths per day.

-As part of the effort to drive Americans to get shots, the White House is borrowing some tools from political campaigns, including phone banks, door-knocking and text banking.
-The administration says more than 1,000 such events will be held this coming weekend alone.
+As part of the effort to drive Americans to get shots, the White House is borrowing some tools from political campaigns, including phone banks, door-knocking and texting.
+The administration says more than 1,000 such events will be held this weekend alone.
 Additionally, it is organizing competitions between cities and colleges to drive up vaccination rates.

 Other new incentives include a $2 million commitment from DoorDash to provide gift cards to community health centers to be used to drive people to get vaccinated.
 CVS launched a sweepstakes with prizes including free cruises and Super Bowl tickets.
 Major League Baseball will host on-site vaccine clinics and ticket giveaways at games.
 And Kroger will give $1 million to a vaccinated person each week this month and dozens of people free groceries for the year.

-The fine print on the Anheuser-Busch promotion reveals the benefits to the sponsoring company, which will collect consumer data and photos through its website to register, and that it will only provide $5 credits to the first 200,000 people to respond once the nation reaches the vaccine threshold.
+The fine print on the Anheuser-Busch promotion reveals the benefits to the sponsoring company, which will collect consumer data and photos through its website to register for the $5 giveaway.
+The company says it will hand out credits to however many people qualify.